 Application fee and fee waivers

 Before submitting your application, you will be asked for a NONREFUNDABLE $60 application fee.
-Ohio State accepts ACT, SAT and other fee waivers meant to assist low-income families.
+Ohio State accepts ACT, SAT and other fee waivers meant to assist applicants with economic need.

 Planning to apply for financial aid?

 Supply your Social Security Number on your admission application if you plan to file the FAFSA and want Ohio State to receive it, or if you are the child of an Ohio State employee using the Dependent Tuition Assistance program.

 These items plus your application (STEP 3) make up a complete application.

 High school transcripts